UhhhWaitWhat/boilerplate/docs/ORM.md

 Model Loading
 -------------
 Models are loaded from the `models` folder.
 They will have their adapter set to your configured one and will be named after your Filenames.
-Each file should export one model object.
+Each file should export one model object and if you use associations, you should remember that internally the model names are lowercased.

 Using the ORM
 -------------